tenondecrpc/devtron-eks/INSTALL_DEVTRON.md

 - **Port forwarding not working:** Ensure `kubectl port-forward` is running and try different local ports
 - **Service selector issue:** Run `kubectl patch svc devtron-service -n devtroncd --type merge -p '{"spec":{"selector":{"app":"dashboard"}}}'` to fix pod selector mismatch
 - **Port forwarding disconnects with "sandbox not found":** This is a common EKS/Kubernetes issue.
 Simply restart port forwarding: `kubectl port-forward svc/devtron-service -n devtroncd 8080:80`
+- **Port forwarding fails with "does not have a named port 'devtron'":** Service uses named port but pod only has numeric ports.
+Run the targetPort fix above before port forwarding
+- **404 errors for JavaScript/CSS files after port-forwarding works:** Nginx configuration issue with `/dashboard/` path mapping.
+Apply the nginx ConfigMap fix above and restart the dashboard pod
+- **Browser console shows WidgetBot/WebSocket errors:** These are **normal** - Devtron includes a chat widget that connects to Discord.
+Errors like "Orphaned iframed" or WebSocket failures are harmless and don't affect functionality
 - **404 errors for JavaScript/CSS files or "Unexpected number" syntax errors:** This indicates nginx configuration issues.
 The automatic fixes above should resolve this, but if problems persist, the files may need manual correction

+> **🔧 Important**: The service selector issue (`app=devtron` vs `app=dashboard`) is **NOT related to core installation** - it's a known Helm chart configuration issue that affects the LoadBalancer routing.
+Always run the service selector fix after installation completes.

 ### Debug Commands: